ASWAN, EGYPT

 Once ancient Egypt’s gateway to Africa.
 This is a perfect base for exploring the temples, monuments, and other tourist attractions.
 The area has a distinctly different Nubian culture.

 Aswan is the closest town to Ramses II’s colossal temples of Abu Simbel.
-The island temple of Philae, and the Nile-side.
-Temple of Kom Ombo, there are plenty of things to do within a one day tripping distance.
+With the island Temple of Philae and the Temple of Kom Ombo, there are plenty of things to do.
+All within a one day tripping distance.

 The best way to discover Aswan’s secrets is to hop aboard a felucca.
 This is a traditional sailboat where you can view the town from the waters that once made Aswan an important trading post.